edublancas/edublancas.github.io/_resume/resume.md

 **University of Chicago (Center for Data Science and Public Policy)** \hfill Chicago, IL

-*Data Science Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016
+*Data Science for Social Good Fellow (Advisor: Rayid Ghani)* \hfill May 2015 - Jun 2016

 * Developed a Machine Learning model for the City of Cincinnati to identify properties at risk of building code violations.
 50GB+ of data
 * Designed a predictive model for Infonavit (largest mortgage  provider in Mexico) to predict home abandonment.
 100GB+ of data
-* Both pipelines (ETL, feature extracion, model training and model selection) developed using Amazon EC2, S3 and RDS.
+* Both pipelines (ETL, feature extracion, model training and model selection) developed using Amazon EC2, S3 and RDS (PostgreSQL and PostGIS).
 * Communicated data analysis results to non-technical audience

 {% block experience_end %}{% endblock %}